Laura Murray | Founder & CEO

 Sarah McNabb | Director of Communications

 Sarah has been in a variety of Communication roles across a range of different industries including technology, construction, energy, and human resources.
 After moving to Houston in 2015, Sarah adopted a rescue kitten (who she named Pacha).
 In 2018, Sarah and her fiancé Thomas added a Nova Scotia Duck Tolling Retriever puppy named Orbit to their growing family.
 In addition to her communication roles with The Rescue for PTSD and Working Paws K9 training, Sarah is also going to be training and fostering service dogs for Veterans in Florida!
 She has been studying training with Sam and is excited to help train great service dogs!

 Dr Sarah Goodyear | Veterinarian

 Dr. Goodyear practices small animal medicine and surgery with a strong interest in reptile and small mammal exotics.
 She received her Bachelors of Animal Science in 1995 and her Doctor of Veterinary Medicine in 1999.
-She’s been practicing at Best Friends Veterinary Hospital and living in the Houston area with her husband, dogs, horses, ferrets, and hedgehogs since 2002.
+She’s been practicing at Veterinary Medical Center of The Woodlands and living in the Houston area with her husband, dogs, horses, ferrets, and hedgehogs since 2002.
 Also an avid equestrian, she regularly competes her two horses, in the sport of Three-Day Eventing.
 Other hobbies include contra dancing and scrapbooking.